Mickelsson algebras and inverse Shapovalov form: Introduction

 \section{Introduction}

 Step algebras were invented by J. Mickelsson as a tool for restricting representation of a simple Lie group to its semi-simple subgroup in his studies of Harish-Chandra modules \cite{Mick}.
-Mickelsson algebras is a representation free formulation of the raising and lowering operators technique devised by theoretical physicists for the needs of many-body problems and elementary particle physics \cite{NM}.
-Nowadays these algebras find numerous applications to harmonic analysis, \cite{Zh1,DER}, Gelfand-Zeitlin bases \cite{Mol}, Yangians \cite{KN1,KN2,KN3} {\em etc}.
+They provide a representation free formulation of the raising and lowering operators technique devised by theoretical physicists for the needs of many-body problems and elementary particle physics \cite{NM}.
+Nowadays these algebras find numerous applications to harmonic analysis, \cite{Zh1,DER}, Gelfand-Tsetlin bases \cite{Mol}, Yangians \cite{KN1,KN2,KN3} {\em etc}.